Moving to Seaforth, Nova Scotia

 ![]() |

-We owe our heartfelt gratitude to Fred, Jim's friend from years past, who acted as our building inspector and shared with us, the oodles of his experience in home renovation and building sets for the movie industry.
-Eventually, after months of looking at homes for sale, Fred mentioned, "why don't you build your own, then you know the house is built right."
-We started to look for land and found a dream come true, view property with a country setting in Seaforth, with horses in fields, views, and access to Gaetz lake and beaches of the
+We owe our heartfelt gratitude to Fred, Jim's friend from years past, who acted as our building inspector and shared with us the oodles of his experience in home renovation and building sets for the movie industry.
+Eventually, after months of looking at homes for sale, Fred mentioned, "Why don't you build your own, then you know the house is built right?"
+We began searching for land and found a dream come true: a view property with a country setting in Seaforth, featuring horses in fields, stunning views, and access to Gaetz Lake and the Atlantic Ocean beaches.

 ![]() |